Is It Cheaper to Buy a New PS5 or Repair the HDMI?

-When your PS5 turns on but your TV says “No Signal,” the first thought is usually: Do I need to buy a new PlayStation 5, or can this be fixed?
+When your PS5 powers on but the TV says “No Signal,” the first question is almost always the same: do I buy a new PlayStation 5, or can this be fixed?

 For most PS5 owners, repairing the HDMI port is the better financial decision.